-"Genos" is the Greek word for a clan or tribe, and Lemkin coined his terrible word to underscore that the plurality of peoples, with their different ways of inhabiting the world, is a basic source of value, not-as fanatics would have it-a threat to the One True Way or the One Authentic Race.
-Thus, as a deep pluralist, he focused on groups not as aggregates of individual members, but as groups as such.
-The drafters of the Genocide Convention were faithful to Lemkin's pluralism when they devised the legal formula that distinguishes genocide from other forms of atrocity: genocide involves a specific intent to destroy a protected group as such.
-36
+"Genos" is the Greek word for a clan or tribe, and Lemkin coined his terrible word to underscore that the plurality of peoples, with their different ways of inhabiting the world, is a basic source of value, not-as fanatics would have it-a threat to the One True Way or the One Authentic Race.35 Thus, as a deep pluralist, he focused on groups not as aggregates of individual members, but as groups as such.
+The drafters of the Genocide Convention were faithful to Lemkin's pluralism when they devised the legal formula that distinguishes genocide from other forms of atrocity: genocide involves a specific intent to destroy a protected group as such.36 in difference, is a constitutive element of what it is to be a human being.
+To attack any of these differences-to round up women because they are women, Jews because they are Jews, whites because they are whites, blacks because they are blacks, gays because they are gay-is to attack the shared element that makes us what we are as a species.

 Independent of Lemkin, the drafters of the Nuremberg Charter came to grips in their own way with Nazi rule in Europe.
 Like Lemkin, they recognized that the Nazis practiced policies of atrocity and annihilation that were not traditional war crimes.
-These crimes instead consisted of organized attacks on already-conquered civilian populations-and at Nuremberg, these attacks were labeled crimes against humanity.
-But the Nuremberg Charter's drafters
+These crimes instead consisted of organized attacks on already-conquered civilian populations-and at Nuremberg, these attacks were